kkew3/jieba.vim/README.md

 ## Installation

 This plugin was developed using Python3 + Rust.
-`+python3` features is required for Vim to use the jieba.vim.
+`+python3` features is required for Vim/Neovim to use the jieba.vim.

 For [vim-plug][6], the latest stable version is installable using: